 The improvement of communication between the asset management department and the IT department permitted the technical databases of the assets to become more complete, as well as more reliable, thereby increasing internal efficiency once again.
 Port tariffs are now based upon a variable model according to economic, commercial and operational parameters.

-The successful completion of the project was a result of both the European KPMG Asset Management Competence Center's advice to relevant departments and the client’s willingness to adopt new asset management strategies and reforms.
+The successful completion of the project was a result of both the KPMG Global Asset Management Competence Center's advice to relevant departments and the client’s willingness to adopt new asset management strategies and reforms.